-- large quantities of superior clean planting materials that are early maturing (12-16 months compared to the conventional banana of 2-3 years)

-- bigger bunch weights (30-45 kg compared to the 10-15 kg from conventional material) - higher annual yield per unit of land (40-60 tons per hectare against 15-20 tons previously realized with conventional material
+- large quantities of superior clean planting materials that are early maturing (12-16 months compared to the conventional banana of 2-3 years) - bigger bunch weights (30-45 kg compared to the 10-15 kg from conventional material) - higher annual yield per unit of land (40-60 tons per hectare against 15-20 tons previously realized with conventional material

 Moreover, uniformity in orchard establishment and simultaneous plantation development made marketing easier to coordinate.
 It also offered the possibility of transforming banana growing from merely a subsistence level into a commercial enterprise.
-An encouraging finding from a cost-benefit analysis of the project is that tc banana production is more remunerative as an enterprise than traditional banana production.
-The project has also benefited mainly women who tend the crop, thus helping to narrow the gender gap.
+An encouraging finding from a cost-benefit analysis of the project is that to banana production is more remunerative as an enterprise than traditional banana production.
+The project has also benefited mainly women who tend the crop, thus helping to narrow the gender gap. \square or years, scientists dreamed of combining the ruggedness of the African rice species (Oryza glaberrima) with the productivity of the Asian species (Oryza sativa).
+But the two are so different.
+Attempts to cross them failed since the resulting offsprings were all sterile.
+In the 1990s, rice breeders from the West Africa Rice Development Association (WARDA) turned to biotechnology in an attempt to overcome the infertility problems.
+Key to the effort were gene banks that hold seeds of 1,500 African rice - which faced extinction since farmers have already abandoned them for higher-yielding Asian varieties.

-Benefits of TC technology for rice farmers in West Africa (Source: WARDA)
+Benefits of TC technology for rice farmers in West Africa (SOURCE: WARDA)